 Project activities and outputs

 The TPL4I project involves desk-based tasks.
-In the project’s first year, it will deliver:
+In the project’s first year, it delivered:

 - a literature review on international policy for TPL for inclusion and research policy recommendations;

-- an initial mapping grid for TPL for inclusion to gather and categorise countries’ policy information on TPL for inclusion.
+- a policy self-review tool for TPL for inclusion.
+This developed from the initial mapping grid which was used to gather and categorise countries’ policy information on TPL for inclusion.

 In the project’s second year, feedback from member countries will be required to: